 Court Restoration Application

 To find out which court has jurisdiction to deal with the application we need to check the Registered Office of the company at the time it was dissolved.
 We will need to prepare and file the following documents with the Court:

-The Affidavit or Witness Statement should normally contain the following information:
+The Affidavit or Witness Statement will normally contain the following information:

 Where the application is made and it is intended that the company will continue trading the Registrar will normally ask for delivery before the Court hearing of any statutory documents required to bring the company’s public file up to date.

 We deliver a copy of the order, with an original Court Seal, to the Registrar.
 The company is regarded as restored once the order is delivered to the Registrar.

 The company is then regarded as having continued in existence as if it had not been struck off and dissolved.

 Bona Vacantia is property which was owned by a company which has been dissolved, then the property is transferred to the Crown as Bona Vacantia.

 If the dissolved company owns the freehold or the master lease, then the usual practice of the Treasury Solicitor is to offer to sell the freehold or the master lease to the tenants jointly, or to a new management company.
 In the case of leases with a period of at least 60 years to run, the price is ten times the total of the annual ground rents, subject to a minimum of £500 plus costs.

 Legal Costs & Expenses for a UK Company Restoration